-I had a Kimchi Jang Summer
+I had a Kimjang Summer

 How does one sum up a good summer?
 My instincts say I must type out a long list of all the things I did.
 But listing it all—camping, Grand Canyon, painting a room, swimming, rearranging this, building that—doesn’t quite do it.